Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Low-Acid Varieties

-Choose sustainable fish certified by the Marine Stewardship Council, such as responsibly farmed tilapia or wild-caught Alaskan salmon, to support ocean health.
+Choose sustainable fish certified by the Marine Stewardship Council, such as responsibly farmed tilapia or wild-caught Alaskan cod, to support ocean health and ensure quality (MSC).

 Low-Acid Vegetables

-Use low-acid vegetables like zucchini, green beans, carrots, and potatoes for a stomach-friendly acid reflux fish chowder recipe.
-These add flavor and texture without causing heartburn.
-Discover more options in our vegetarian recipes.
+Use low-acid vegetables like zucchini, carrots, potatoes, and celery for a stomach-friendly **GERD-friendly chowder**.
+These add flavor, texture, and nutrients without causing heartburn, unlike tomatoes or onions.
+Explore more in our Vegetarian Recipes.

 Preparation Tips

-Wash, peel, and chop vegetables into small, even pieces.
-Steam lightly before adding to the chowder to preserve nutrients and ensure a soft texture, avoiding frying to reduce fat.
+Wash, peel, and dice vegetables into small, uniform pieces for even cooking.
+Steam lightly for 3-5 minutes before adding to the chowder to preserve nutrients and ensure a soft, digestible texture, avoiding frying to keep fat low.

 Herbs and Spices

-Add basil for a sweet note, oregano for zest, or a pinch of turmeric for warmth.
-Ginger aids digestion while adding subtle spice.
+Add 1 tsp fresh basil for a sweet note, 1/2 tsp oregano for zest, or a pinch of turmeric for warmth and anti-inflammatory benefits.
+A small amount of ginger (1/4 tsp) aids digestion with subtle flavor.

 Dairy Alternatives